 AuthData: defines a String Resource which receives the data generated according to the GetAuthData request.
 This resource is a Read-Only resource.

-when AuthBuffer resource receives valid information, the AuthStatus MUST be turned to DATA_AVAIL_STATE
+when AuthData resource receives valid information, the AuthStatus MUST be turned to DATA_AVAIL_STATE

-when AuthBuffer resource is accessed through a LWM2M READ request or a LWM2M NOTIFY, the AuthStatus MUST be reset to IDLE_STATE
+when AuthData resource is accessed through a LwM2M READ request or a LwM2M NOTIFY, the AuthStatus MUST be reset to IDLE_STATE

 AuthStatus: defines a Resource which contains the state related to the process triggered by GetAuthData request.